 There are statistical models to help businesses know exactly how much capacity they will need at any time, considering peaks and troughs in call traffic.

 When determining bandwidth, a number of factors come into play, such as packet overhead, compression technology and network protocol in use.
 Too much bandwidth means overspend, which impacts ROI.
 Too little bandwidth results in blocked and abandoned calls which in turn harms a business’s reputation.
 Finding the right SIP provider to help calculate initial usage needs will mean less chance of running out of bandwidth, as well as significant cost savings.
 SIP trunk pricing varies depending on a business’s needs.

 SIP – the new era of telecommunications

 Technology is evolving at a rapid rate, but so too is our working culture.
-With remote working now an accepted part of the way we do business, our communications infrastructure needs to be constantly updated.
+With remote and hybrid working now an accepted part of the way we do business, our communications infrastructure needs to be constantly updated.
 ISDN is now end-of-life technology.